 undo-tree to go back to any state of a text without risk of a loss.

-See the Undo and redo documentation for more about
+Undo and redo documentation for more about

 Tabs, Multiple windows and buffers